gaoak/FSILBM3D/README.md

   1. *nblock*: Number of fluid grid partitions
   2. *ID*: The ID of  fluid grid
   3. *iCollideModel*:  Determines the LBM model used in simualtion
-     + 1 : *LBGK* ：Single Relaxation Time
+     + 1 : *LBGK* : Single Relaxation Time
-     + 2 : *MRT-LBGK*：Multiple Relaxation Time Lattice Boltzmann Method
+     + 2 : *MRT-LBGK*: Multiple Relaxation Time Lattice Boltzmann Method
   4. *offsetOutput*: The computation domain moves with first body if this equals 1
   5. *isoutput*: Outputting the relative flow grid and body, i.e. in the moving frame of reference, if this equals 1
   6.  *xDim,yDim,zDim*: Number of nodes in the x, y, and z directions of the fluid block